SMKrizan/portfolioII/README.md

 - The title of the project
 - A link to the deployed application
 - A link to the corresponding GitHub repository

-SUBMISSION:
-- The URL of the functional, deployed application.
-- The URL of the GitHub repository, with a unique name and a README describing the project.